openzipkin/zipkin/zipkin-server/README.md

                   remaining nodes in the cluster.
 It is recommended to set this to all the master nodes of the cluster.
     * `ES_INDEX`: The index prefix to use when generating daily index names.
 Defaults to zipkin.
+    * `ES_INDEX_SHARDS`: The number of shards to split the index into.
+Each shard and its replicas are assigned to a machine in the cluster.
+Increasing the number of shards and machines in the cluster will improve read and write performance.
+Number of shards cannot be changed for existing indices, but new daily indices will pick up changes to the setting.
+Defaults to 5.
+    * `ES_INDEX_REPLICAS`: The number of replica copies of each shard in the index.
+Each shard and its replicas are assigned to a machine in the cluster.
+Increasing the number of replicas and machines in the cluster will improve read performance, but not write performance.
+Number of replicas can be changed for existing indices.
+Defaults to 1.
+It is highly discouraged to set this to 0 as it would mean a machine failure results in data loss.
 Example usage:

 ```bash